Early Years Curriculum

 Nurseries, pre-schools, school reception classes and childminders registered to deliver the EYFS must follow a legal document called the Early Years Foundation Stage Framework.

 The EYFS Framework exists to support all professionals working in early years to help your child, and was developed with a number of early years experts and parents.
-In 2012, the framework was revised to make it clearer and easier to use, with more focus on the things that matter most.
-This new framework also has a greater emphasis on your role in helping your child develop.
+In 2021, the framework was revised.
+These are the overarching principles.

 The EYFS Framework explains how and what your child will be learning to support their healthy development.
 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through seven areas of learning and development.